101 Cooking For Two

 brisket flat with spices for rub

-• Optional: Trim brisket of large chunks of fat and the fat cap.
-Don't try to be perfect.
-Some people don't trim or will leave a ¼ inch thick layer.
-Personal choice.
+• (Optional) Trim large chunks of fat and the fat cap.
+Some leave it untrimmed or at ¼ inch thick — it’s a personal choice.

 brisket with flat layer trimmed

 • Use the rub of your choice, or you may use mine.
-For my rub, mix rub of ¼ cup each of brown sugar and paprika.
-Add two tablespoons each of kosher salt and black pepper and mix well.
+For my rub, mix ¼ cup each of brown sugar and paprika.
+Add 2 tablespoons each of kosher salt and black pepper and mix well.

 mixing rub in a glass bowl

-• Give all sides of the brisket a heavy coat of rub.
-Wrap with plastic wrap and refrigerate for a few hours or overnight if you have time, but rub and go works.
-Remove from refrigeration about 1 hour before cooking and allow to rest at room temperature.
+• Coat all sides of the brisket heavily with rub.
+If time allows, wrap in plastic and refrigerate for a few hours or overnight.
+Remove from the fridge about 1 hour before cooking.

 Apply dry rub to a brisket

-• While the brisket is resting, set up the grill.
-You want a steady temperature of about 225°-250° with indirect heat, a drip pan on the indirect side, and a way to create smoke.
-See the link in the post for more information.
+• While the brisket is resting, set up the grill for a steady temperature of about 225°–250°F with indirect heat, a drip pan on the indirect side, and a way to create smoke (optional).

 clean and oil grill crates

-• Cook on the indirect side over a drip pan.
+• Place the brisket on the indirect side, over the drip pan.

 placing brisket on indirect side of the grill